osmlab/atlas-checks/docs/checks/oceanBleedingCheck.md

 The check starts off by validating certain waterbodies (Atlas Areas or LineItems) as being ocean features.
 Then it collects all valid buildings, streets, and railways that intersect the given ocean feature.
 A single flag is created which includes all intersecting land features for the ocean feature.
 The check repeats this process for every Area and LineItem in the supplied atlas.

-Please see source code for OceanBleedingCheck here: [OceanBleedingCheck](../../src/main/java/org/openstreetmap/atlas/checks/validation/intersections/OceanBleedingCheck.java)
+Please see the source code for OceanBleedingCheck here: [OceanBleedingCheck](../../src/main/java/org/openstreetmap/atlas/checks/validation/intersections/OceanBleedingCheck.java)